Off to a flying start

 "As soon as I got here and started researching flight schools I decided on Seneca," he says.
 "I knew because they offered a degree program it was going to position me better in a highly competitive industry."

 Martin completed the four-year degree program in 2011 and the day after he attended his commencement ceremony he had an interview with a representative of Cargojet.
 A few days later he received a call with an offer to join the company as a Second Officer.

-In this role, Martin doesn’t actually fly the plane but is in the cockpit during flights and performs the bulk of aircraft preflight checks, operates and monitors the aircraft's systems and makes aircraft performance calculations, such as determining takeoff and landing speeds, engine power settings and fuel management.
+In this role, Martin doesn't actually fly the plane, but is in the cockpit durinhg flights and performs the bulk of aircraft preflight checks, operates and monitors the aircraft's systems and makes aircraft performance calculation, such as determining takeoff and landing speeds, engine power settings and fuel management.

-Since joining the company, he has already logged more than 300 hours in the air and has travelled across Canada and the United States carrying cargo varying from live animals to pharmaceuticals and electronics.
+Since joining the company, he has alreayd logged more that 300 hours in the air and has travelled across Canada and the United States carrying cargo varying from live animals to pharmaceuticals and electronics.

-Although he admits flying cargo is different than flying people, Martin looks forward to the day when he has that responsibility too.
+Although he admists flying cargo is different than flying people, Martin looks forward to the day when he has that responsibility, too.

 "I'm always looking at the big picture, but right now I couldn't be happier."

-Seneca’s Bachelor of Aviation Technology program is the only aviation technology-based degree program in Canada.
-To learn more about the program, visit senecacollege.ca/fulltime/FPR.html.
+Seneca's Bachelor of Aviation Technology program is the only aviation technology-based degree program in Canada.
+To learn more about the program, please visit Honours Bachelor of Aviation Technology.